X - BOOKER FEST

-The 100 Men Hall launches its first annual James Booker Festival to celebrate the musical genius of Booker.
-The festival will feature a rowdy itinerary that allows festival goers to enjoy the Hall as well as Bay Saint Louis.
-The festival is a fundraiser for the 100 Men Hall to help with the maintenance and preservation of this African American landmark.
+The 100 Men Hall launches its first annual Booker Fest to celebrate the musical genius of James Booker.
+Booker Fest starts Friday, August 30, 2019 at 8PM and ends on Saturday, August 31, 2019 at midnight.
+The festival features a rollicking good-time itinerary that allows festivalgoers to enjoy the Hall as well as Bay Saint Louis.
+A very limited amount of lucky campers will be allowed to pitch a tent onsite!

 Friday, August 30th

 8PM Lazy Magnolia Brewery and Cathead Vodka present a screening of Lily Keber's Bayou Maharajah, the definitive documentary on Booker at 100 Men Hall.
 Delicious eats for purchase by The Smoking Oyster.

 10AM Hollywood Casino and Hancock Whitney Bank present the St. Rose Gospel Choir on 100 Men Hall's historic stage.

 4 - 5PM Reflections on Booker by Ellis Anderson, publisher of Shoofly Magazine.

 5 - 6PM The Silver Slipper presents a Booker piano tribute performed by New Orleans piano greats -Tom McDermott and Josh Paxton.
 Delicious eats for purchase by The Smoking Oyster.

 9 – 11PM The Mississippi Gulf Coast National Heritage Area presents a Dance Party with Cuban superstar Alexey Martí accompanied by Jorge Perez, Paolo Castanogli and Oscar Rossignoli.
 Delicious eats for purchase by The Smoking Oyster.

 PLEASE NOTE THERE WILL BE NO PARKING AT THE 100 MEN HALL